danobi/dxuuu.xyz/src/writing-unmaintainable-code.md

  *   2) The replacement text is longer than the text we want to scrub away *
  * In case 1, we simply "slide" everything left a bit.
 Our final buffer should
- * look like this (where XXXX is the replacment text):
+ * look like this (where XXXX is the replacement text):
  *
  *                                new_end  orig_end
  *                                    V      V